 Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 50+ partner hotels an unbeatable value: 50% off admission at more than 25 museums, including many of Seattle’s most popular attractions.

 You can go to as many museums as you like during your stay, and up to four people staying in the hotel room are eligible to use the discount, so it’s perfect for trips with friends or family.
-You’ll find the entire list of museums on seattlemuseummonth.com – but how to choose?
+You’ll find the entire list of museums at seattlemuseummonth.com – but how to choose?
 Let’s dive in and I’ll try to make some suggestions according to your interests.

 Also free, the Frye Art Museum is another gem, located just east of downtown Seattle.
-Established in 1952, the museum is now known for contemporary art exhibitions that explore the issues of our time, and thought provoking programming.
+Established in 1952, the museum is now known for contemporary art exhibitions that explore the issues of our time, and thought-provoking programming.

-And not least, Washington state’s oldest art museum, the Henry Art Gallery, beckons you to the University of Washington campus.
+And not least, Washington State’s oldest art museum, the Henry Art Gallery, beckons you to the University of Washington campus.
 Don’t let its age fool you, the Henry specializes in presenting world-renowned contemporary artists and nurturing emerging talent.
 My tip: don’t miss Light Reign, the Skyspace by acclaimed artist James Turrell.
 This immersive installation is one of my favorite contemplative spots in the city.